johnzastrow/johnzastrow.github.io/_posts/2023-02-04-linear-references-in-postgis.md

 ```

-In this exploration I created intermediate and final products as physical tables in the database.
+In this exploration I created intermediate and final products as physical tables.
 However, you can also just create them as [views](https://www.postgresql.org/docs/current/sql-createview.html) so that edits to the original *obs* table would result in automatic updates cascading into the final product without re-running anything.
-So, here's Step 3 above as a database view simply replacing ```create table``` with ```create view``` and removing the ability to have a [primary key]().
+Below is Step 3 above as a database view by replacing ```create table``` with ```create view``` and removing the ability to have a [primary key]().
 You might also consider [Materialized Views](https://blog.devart.com/postgresql-materialized-views.html) if performance matters and you want a [unique index](https://www.postgresql.org/docs/current/sql-createindex.html) as a quasi replacement for a [PK](https://stackoverflow.com/questions/54154897/create-primary-key-on-materialized-view-in-postgres), but the updates would not be immediate as with a traditional view.

 ```sql
 create view greatpond.v_segments as (